How To Deactivate Facebook (Updated For February 2021)

 On top of that, data breaches happen every day.
 And recent history has shown us that no company, no matter how large, is immune.
 You’d be surprised what a cybercriminal can accomplish simply by knowing your name and birth date, let alone your private messages and browsing history (yes, Facebook stores that information).

-However, the primary reason you should be concerned about the amount of data Facebook stores is simple: the company hasn’t always been ethical in their usage of your private information.
+However, the primary reason you should be concerned about the amount of data Facebook stores is simple: the company hasn’t always been ethical in its usage of your private information.

 The Cambridge Analytica Scandal